datalayers-io/grafana-flightsql-datasource/README.md

 This is a plugin for Grafana that enables queries to Flight SQL APIs.

+> The repository is forked from [influxdata/grafana-flightsql-datasource](https://github.com/influxdata/grafana-flightsql-datasource), We're doing some testing, and we'll be releasing our own plugin code in the future.
+Thanks to the InfluxData team's works.

 ## Requirements

 The plugin requires the user to run Grafana >=9.2.5.